What to take to

 Ecuador's climate varies widely across quite small distances

 so your travel wardrobe needs to cope with everything from warm

 torrential rain, to snow at high altitudes and hot, dry weather on the

 beach.
-A wide-brimmed hat is always a useful addition to your
+A wide-brimmed hat is always a useful addition to

 travel packing list.

 mostly short and slim compared to Europeans or Americans, so don't rely

 on being able to buy large clothes or shoes.
 If your feet are

 larger than a European size 42, take all the shoes you will need,

 Smaller sizes are available to buy in Ecuador.